josephmargaryan/quantbayes/README.md

 QuantBayes began as a project to advance Bayesian machine learning for academia and industry, combining rigorous research with practical tools.
 Special thanks to the bioinformatics and machine learning communities for their inspiration and support.

----

-## ❤️ Acknowledgments

-Special thanks to the developers and researchers who inspired this project.
-ChronosForge aims to provide tools for modern research and practical applications in the vast field of machine learning and probabilistic inference.